rak3rman/passport-uicshib/README.md

     pm2 start ecosystem.config.js --env env

 If you change the configuration in `/vite-example/ecosystem.config.js`, you must delete the process using `pm2 delete passport-uicshib` and start it again using the command above.

+### Nodemon

+Alternatively, you can run the vite-example backend using nodemon if it is installed in your development environment.

+    DOMAIN=test.uic.edu SHIBALIKE=false SECRET=CHANGE_TO_RANDOM_STRING HTTPPORT=3010 HTTPSPORT=3011 nodemon server.js --ignore node_modules/ --ignore vue/

 ### Routes